sumqwerty/AutomateBashScript/README.md

 6. -k   ---------------------- To keep or delete the clonned local repo after pushing.
 Allowed values "-k yes" or "-k no"

 pushtogit.sh -n "repo folder name" -f "file or folder name" -s add -k yes

+## Note
+If https link is used for cloning the script will prompt to enter username and password of the git account to push the changes.
+To avoid that SSH key can be used.